 Ah, spring…sunshine, showers, flowers, and egg laying in pet birds.

-Step One: Remove anything that could be interpreted as a nest site- Happy Huts, boxes, enclosed toys/dishes, tents, etc. Also, do NOT pet your bird on the back or under the tail. head scratches are fine, but touching her back is going to simulate a male mounting her.
+Remove anything that could be interpreted as a nest site– Happy Huts, boxes, enclosed toys/dishes, tents, etc. Also, do not pet your bird on the back or under the tail, as it simulates a male mounting.
+Head scratches are fine.

-Step Four: Decrease daylight hours.
+Decrease daylight hours (note–this does not work on all species).
 Most species are springtime breeders.
 Even birds that can lay year-round usually become more hormonal during the spring.
 You can try to shorten their breeding season by fudging their daylight hours.
-Covering the cage early at night may help, though cockatiels are prone to night frights when covered.
-For cockatiels I would move them to a room with limited sunlight and get blackout curtains.
-Close the curtains well before sunset every day.
+Covering the cage early at night may help.

 For more information: Discouraging Breeding Behavior in Pet Birds